anthonykoch/website/_posts/2019-02-06-image-compressors-compared.md

 #### jpegtran

-I have to assume `jpegtran` is a lossless compression, which is not really what I want.
+According to the SSIM scores, it truly is a lossless compressor.
+However, I'm usually looking to save precious bytes from being sent across the wire, so I'm not really interested in this compressor.

 #### jpeg-recompress and mozjpeg